semmerson/Bicast/mainpage.md

 @section overview Overview

-The Hycast package is a distribution system for data-products that is based on the publish/subscribe model and implemented using a one-to-many reliable multicast that combines source-specific multicast (SSM) with peer-to-peer (P2P) networking.
-A data-product is an arbitrary sequence of 0 to 4294967295 bytes.
+The Bicast package is a distribution system for data-products that is based on the publish/subscribe model and implemented using a one-to-many reliable multicast that combines source-specific multicast (SSM) with peer-to-peer (P2P) networking.
+A data-product is an arbitrary sequence of 0 to (2^32)-1 (4294967295) bytes.
 The publish/subscribe model means that a subscriber make a subscription request to a publisher and immdeately starts receiving (and processing) the subscribed-to data-products.
 The reliable multicast attribute means that the publisher's bandwidth requirement is capped at a low level.
 The SSM component is used on networks that support it to maximize throughput and minimize latency.
 The P2P component is used to convey data segments to subscribers that were not delivered